 - In cases of preferred stock, shares need to be held for 90 days and above during the 180 time period, which begins 90 days before the ex-dividend date of that particular stock.
 It means if Microsoft or Apple pays a dividend to an investor and they meet all the criteria with respect to holding period.
 Such dividends will be regarded as qualified, and if the holding period requirements are not fulfilled, then the dividend will be considered as unqualified and will be, therefore, taxed at an ordinary income tax rate.

 It can be calculated in the following steps-

-- In the first step, one must determine and sum up the number of shares that are fulfilling all the requirements pertaining to the holding period.
+- In the first step, one must determine and sum up the number of shares that are fulfilling all the requirements about the holding period.

 - In the next step, one must determine the portion per share of any of his choice of dividends.

 - For every dividend, the above evaluated two amounts must be multiplied together for calculating the number of qualified dividends.

 In a company, a dividend of $0.16 per share is paid.
 However, only 50 percent of the $0.08 dividend per share was reported as qualified dividends.
 The owner of the dividend held a total of 10,000 shares, out of which only 7,000 shares are held for the required holding period.
 Calculate the amount of eligible, qualified dividends for the owner of the dividend-

 The number does not fund shares * dividend per share = Actual amount of qualified dividends.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion